prashantbaher/tcc-blog/_drafts/solidworks-macros/add-sketch-relations.md

 ---

-## Add Fix Sketch Relation to a sketch segment
+## Add 'Fix' Sketch Relation to a sketch segment

 Here we learn how to add `Fixed` *sketch relation* to a sketch segment through **VBA**.